KonstantinQuant/KonstantinQuant/README.md

 Konstantin Kuchenmeister,
-Master's Candidate in Mathematics of Finance at Columbia University.
+- M.A.
+Mathematics with a Specialization in the Mathematics of Finance at Columbia University in the City of New York.

 Passionate about Statistical Machine Learning, Mathematical Finance and Statistical Physics.